V-bhoy/interview-prep/Javascript/11_Asynchronous_Programming.md

 ```
 - await keyword pauses the execution of its surrounding async function until the promise is settled.
 - it can be used only inside an async function
+- Internally, await works like a .then() — it pauses the async function until the Promise resolves, and resumes execution by placing the continuation in the microtask queue.
+- It doesn’t block the main thread and can run Promises in sequence or in parallel using Promise.all().
+---
 - let's modify the previous getData example with async await
 ``` javascript
 async function getData(id){